Seabass5701/android-debloater/README.md

 # android-debloater

-A <i>POSIX-compliant</i> shell script for automating the debloat process of Android Devices
+A <i>POSIX-compliant</i> shell script for automating the debloat process of Android Devices.

 ####